koctz34/MindustryDelta/README.md

 Key changes from the standard version of Mindustry:
 - Updated canvases:
   - They can now be any color
-  - Brush size has been added
+  - Brush size added
   - Synchronization works with vanilla clients
+  - Custom pallets
 - Modified network protocols:
   - Increased maximum packet size
   - Client synchronization with vanilla clients